A taxable fringe benefit arises from a debt waiver when a debt owed by an employee or associate to their employer or associate is waived or forgiven.

 The taxable value of the fringe benefit is the amount of the debt waived or released inclusive of any interest.

-There are no specific exemptions specified for debt waiver fringe benefits, however a minor benefit exemption (less than $300 value) may be applicable.
+There is no specific exemption circumstances specified for debt waiver fringe benefits, however a minor benefit exemption (less than $300 value) may be applied.

 Australian Taxation Office – Debt waiver fringe benefits